denten-books/plain-text/4-sign.md

 The Mark III Calculator which followed the Harvard Computation Laboratory's earlier efforts was likewise commissioned by the Navy's Bureau of Ordinance.
 It was completed in 1950.
-The Mark III "organization" (we would say "architecture" today) jettisoned tape in favor of multiple magnetic drums and a system of reel-to-reel tape recorders.
+The "organization" (we would say "architecture" today) of Mark III jettisoned tape in favor of multiple magnetic drums and a system of reel-to-reel tape recorders.
 The drums, limited in their storage capacity, revolved at much faster speeds than tape.
 They were used for fast, temporary, internal storage.
 The surface of the magnetic drums was coated with a "thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist's air brush" [@staff_description_1952, 1].
 Mark III employed twenty-five such drums, rotating at 6900 rpm and each capable of storing 240 binary digits.